Federalism in China: Charter 08

 Charter 08, co-written by the formerly incarcerated human rights activist and Nobel Peace Prize winner Liu Xiaobo calls for the establishment of a Chinese "Federal Republic".
 The relevant proposal states:

 "A Federated Republic.
 A democratic China should seek to act as a responsible major power contributing toward peace and development in the Asian Pacific region by approaching others in a spirit of equality and fairness.
 In Hong Kong and Macau, we should support the freedoms that already exist.
 With respect to Taiwan, we should declare our commitment to the principles of freedom and democracy and then, negotiating as equals and ready to compromise, seek a formula for peaceful unification.
 We should approach disputes in the national-minority areas of China with an open mind, seeking ways to find a workable framework within which all ethnic and religious groups can flourish.
 We should aim ultimately at a federation of democratic communities of China."

 As of late 2010, Charter 08 has already been signed by more than 10,000 people both inside and outside China.

+Large economic ties between China and Taiwan have also motivated the occasional informal use of the term to describe a united China.